S. S. Sajideen Qasmi: Career

-Other activities
+Political life

-Katki started his political life with the Communist Party of Odisha.
-He was also the vice president of the Odisha Communist Party.
-Then in the eighties, the former Chief Minister of Odisha, Janaki Ballabh Patnaik, who was associated with the Odisha Pradesh Congress Committee (OPCC), requested Ismail Katki to give me Maulvi Sirajussajidīn in any way.
-On Ismail Katki's insistence, Katki joined the "OPCC" and remained a member for life.
+Katki began his political involvement with the Odisha Communist Party and later served as its vice-president.
+In the 1980s, Janaki Ballabh Patnaik, then Chief Minister of Odisha and associated with the Odisha Pradesh Congress Committee (OPCC), requested Ismail Katki to nominate S.S Sajideen for party involvement.
+Following Ismail Katki's recommendation, he joined the OPCC and remained a member until his death.

-After the deadly cyclone in Odisha in 1999, Ghulam Nabi Azad came to Odisha and participated in a program held at CDA, Cuttack, in which Katki was also invited.
-At that time, after Katki's speech, Azad told Katki that people like you should participate in central politics.
+Following the 1999 Odisha cyclone, Ghulam Nabi Azad visited Odisha and attended a programme held at CDA, Cuttack, in which Katki also participated.
+After Katki's speech, Azad commented that individuals like him should take part in national-level politics.

-Katki remained a member of the above-mentioned party during his life; his opinion was valued in the party, and his influence in the party was such that sometimes the members of the party went to Jamia Islamia Markazul Uloom, Sungra to meet and consult with Katki.
+Katki remained a member of the party throughout his life.
+Within the party, his views were given consideration, and party members at times visited Jamia Islamia Markazul Uloom, Sungra, to meet and consult with him.

 Death

-Sayed Sirajussajidin Katki died on 21 October 2006 (27 Ramadan 1427 AH) and was buried next to his teacher, Muhammad Ismail Katki, on the left side of the mosque at Jamia Islamia Markazul Uloom, Tabligh Nagar, Kood, in the Cuttack district of Odisha.
+Sayed Sirajussajidin Katki died on 21 October 2006 (27 Ramadan 1427 AH).
+He was buried next to his teacher, Muhammad Ismail Katki, on the left side of the mosque at Jamia Islamia Markazul Uloom, Tabligh Nagar, Kood, in the Cuttack district of Odisha.

-On his demise, regret was expressed in the meeting held on Monday, 4 December 2006 (12 Dhu al-Qadah 1427 AH) of the All-India Association of the Islamic and Arabic Seminaries, Darul Uloom Deoband.
+Following his death, condolences were expressed at a meeting of the Kul-Hind Rabta-e-Madāris-e-Arabia, held on Monday, 4 December 2006 (12 Dhu al-Qadah 1427 AH), at Darul Uloom Deoband.